piyushpadalkar/SchedulerSample/README.md

 ### 12. Appointment Context menu operation -
 The test should be able to select an appointment to open the context menu and perform operations.

-### 13. Double click on selected timeslot to create appointment –
+### 13. Double click on selected timeslot to create appointment â€“
 The test should be able to select the timeslot on the schedule view and perform mouse double click operation to create a new appointment.

-### 14. Change time navigator frequency –
+### 14. Change time navigator frequency â€“
 The test should be able to perform right click mouse action on the time navigator bar to change the timeslot display frequency.
 The test should be able to identify the selected timeslot frequency.
 This can be identified using Interval property of the control.